Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration_unit__
   - Type: string
-  - Description: The concentration of the biocatalyst is typically expressed in M (Molar), mmol/L (millimoles per liter), or µmol/L (micromoles per liter).
+  - Description: The concentration of the biocatalyst is typically expressed in g/L (grams per liter).

 - __concentration_determination_method__
   - Type: string